rust-lang/rfcs/text/3737-syntax-plugins.md

 # Unresolved questions

-What parts of the design are still TBD?
+Q: What parts of the design are still TBD?

+A: Yes?